Meisosk/meirs-meteorology/README.md

 **Meir's Meteorology** is a weather application that allows users to check the weather forecast for various cities around the world.
 With a user-friendly interface and real-time weather data, it provides essential weather information at your fingertips.

+## you can watch a website walkthrough here https://watch.screencastify.com/v/8FzYyvtsdUXUhB3g93Cy

 ## Table of Contents

 - [Features](#Features)